criipto/wp-criipto-verify/readme.txt

 == Description ==
 wp-criipto-verify is an wordpress plugin that provides login for DK NemId, NO/SE BankId, FI Tupas, FI Mobiilivarmenne, FI All for all your sites.

+== Cacerts ==
+wp-criipto-verify plugin includes cacert.pem.
+This is used for getting ssl handshake to work running localhost.
+This file can be overwritten as desired.

 == Installation ==

 1. Download or clone this repository to the plugin folder in your wordpress project.
 Typicaly "[wordpress project name]"/wp-content/plugins.